Chart Color Schemes

 The educational profile of Peakhurst exceeds national averages, with above-average qualification levels and academic performance metrics

 Peakhurst's educational qualifications trail regional benchmarks, with 30.7% of residents aged 15+ holding university degrees compared to Greater Sydney's 38.0%.
-This gap suggests potential for educational development and skills enhancement.
+This gap indicates potential for educational development and skills enhancement.
 Bachelor degrees are the most common at 22.0%, followed by postgraduate qualifications (6.6%) and graduate diplomas (2.1%).
 Trade and technical skills are prominent, with 32.4% of residents aged 15+ holding vocational credentials – advanced diplomas (11.6%) and certificates (20.8%).

 Educational participation is high, with 30.8% of residents currently enrolled in formal education, including 10.3% in primary, 8.4% in secondary, and 5.9% pursuing tertiary education.